 CNP 925 - This form is used by parents/guardians to have a medical authority prescribe special meals or accommodations during meals.

-Complaints can be submitted to the NSD online by using the NSD Complaints Survey , or by contacting Gabriela Blottie, Civil Rights and Complaints Coordinator, by phone at 916-323-5074 or by email at email@example.com.
+Complaints may be submitted to the NSD by contacting the Civil Rights and Complaints Coordinator by phone at 916-323-5264 or by email at email@example.com.

 - Quality Assurance Process